A Brief History of AI in Healthcare

 In 1997, IBM's Deep Blue beat Russian Chess Grandmaster Garry Kasparov.
 And in 2011, the same organization developed Watson, a giant question-answering system (christened after IBM’s founder and first CEO, Thomas J. Watson) won the quiz show ‘Jeopardy!’.
 In the same year, the first ‘Chatbot’ was also developed.

-But the field of AI was always more than just the pursuit of human-like intelligence.
+But Artificial Intelligence has evolved beyond its initial goal of mimicking human thought to solving real-world problems across industries, especially in healthcare.
 Research in the 1960s and 1970s produced the basis for MYCIN, a system that leveraged artificial intelligence for use in modern medicine.
 But MYCIN and other system, such as INTERNIST-1 and CASNET did not achieve routine use by practitioners.

 In the 1980s and 1990s there were microcomputers and advanced levels of network connectivity.
 The absence of perfect data warrants the use of AI systems in healthcare.
 Several medical and technological advancements occurring over the last half-century have enabled the growth of healthcare-related applications that leverage AI.
 They are: